orionstaking/terraform-aws-chainlink-ea/README.md

 ## Notes

+### AWS Secrets Manager

+AWS Secrets Manager is used to keep all secret values required for an External Adapter.

-### AWS SM without storing secrets in terraform state in plain text (!OPTIONAL)
+#### AWS SM without storing secrets in terraform state in plain text (!OPTIONAL)

-!
-Only when running from scratch.
-Setting `secret_objects_only` equals `true` when adding a new adapter to the list will lead to AWS Chainlink EA's infra destruction (Fargate cluster, MemoryDB, etc.)

-There is an ability to create empty AWS Secrets Manager object for API key when running for the first time.
-Then, you will need to manyally update the secrets with API key values.
-This action will prevent storing secrets in terraform state in plain text.
+There is an ability to create empty AWS Secrets Manager objects that will be connected to ECS Fargate task.
+This action will prevent storing secrets in terraform state files in plain text.

 The list of required actions:
-  - run `terraform apply` with `secret_objects_only` equals `true` and `tfstate_secrets_store` equals `false` to create emtpy AWS SM objects for API keys storing.
+  - Leave all secrets related veriables with an empty string like `""`.
+The list of secrets related variables: `api_key` and all variables from `ea_specific_secret_variables`.
+Check an exhausive example in .examples/complete_secrets folder.
+  - Run `terraform apply`
   - Manually update created AWS SM objects (using AWS Console/CLI/etc.)
-  - run `terraform apply` once again with `secret_objects_only` equals `false` and `tfstate_secrets_store` equals `false`
+  - Restart related External Adapters in ECS (using AWS Console/CLI/etc.) to update them with new values from AWS SM objects.

+#### Additional (non default) secrets required for an External Adapter

+In most cases all External adapters are needed to store only API_KEY environment variable in AWS SM.

+Sometimes, an External Adapter like [bank-frick](https://github.com/smartcontractkit/external-adapters-js/tree/develop/packages/sources/bank-frick) is required more sensetive variables than just API_KEY.
+In this case, it's possible to include all required values in `ea_specific_secret_variables` block in `external_adapters` variable.

+Check an exhausive example in .examples/complete_secrets folder.

 ### Usage of custom task definition file (when default template is not enough)